-- Slice garlic gloves in with the squash prior to roasting
+- Slice garlic gloves in with the squash before roasting.

 - Mix in quartered onions, chunks of sweet potato, or other root vegetables

 - Toss with caramelized onions and chopped fresh cilantro after roasting

 Try our Glazed Butternut Squash, post a picture, and use the hashtag #waxingkararecipes on Instagram.
 We love seeing your photos!